 Asher’s blend of physical comedy, stand up and his burgeoning sense of socio political satire have made him one of the most fascinating comics working in Australia today.
-Not bad for a kid who was kicked out of year 8 drama for not being serious enough.
+Not bad for a kid who was kicked out of High School drama for not being serious enough.